k4kpk/k4kpk.github.io/sota-guides/Yellow Mountain (W4C_WM-028).md

     * L on Norton Rd (SR1144) and go 2
     * L on Yellow Mountain Rd and go 2.6
     * Sharp L on Mill Creek Rd at Church and go 0.9
-    * Bear L on Cloud Catcher Ln (not the hard L) paralleling the main rd and go 0.6
-    * Park at dead end.
+    * Bear L on Cloud Catcher Ln (not the hard L) paralleling the main rd and go 0.6 and park at dead end.
+        * Sign: "Private Drive.
+No Thru Traffic."
+Technically, you're not 'Thru Traffic' and Private Drives do not forbid public use unless specifically stated.
+        * Multiple houses along this road.
+        * Trail is on FS land with designated trailhead.
+        * At Hamburg gap, there is a 180 degree curve at a gate that has a no trespassing sign.
+Just before the gate, is a parking area to the left.
+        * Park there and face away from the gate.
+Trailhead is a path leading over a small hump.
+There is a FS marker here.
+    * KM4BLG reports Cloud Catcher is drivable in a sedan (December 2019).

 #### Trail Guide From Cole Gap via Shortoff Mountain